 Back-end developers also referred to as developers or coders, are indispensable for any software project.
 Their role is to translate functional, nonfunctional, and technical requirements into working software by writing clean code as per the coding standards.

 We classify software developers from software companies in Ohio into three categories, front-end developers, back-end developers, and full-stack developers.

 As the name suggests, fronted developers are responsible for developing the client-side of the application, which means the part of software users see and interact with.
-The front-end is also referred to as the presentation layer,including navigation, buttons, design layout, widgets, and animations.
+The front-end is also like a the presentation layer, including navigation, buttons, design layout, widgets, and animations.
 They closely work with the design team to ensure an enjoyable experience for the application users.

 A full-stack developer is relatively a new role because of the advancement in technology, complexity, and expectation.
 It is because of business demand, and sometimes it is because of technology.

 A full-stack developer works on both the client-side and server-side of the application.
 With the emergence of this role, the fine line between a front-end developer and a back-end developer is becoming blur because more and more client needs experts who could see the complete picture.